IELTS graph 307 - Waste recycling rates in the US

 National Recycling Rates, US, 1960 to 2011

-As the data suggests, 5.6 million tons rubbish was recycled in the USA in 1960 which accounted for 6.4% of the trash production in this year.
-The recycling in 1965 slightly declined but increased in 1970 when 6.6% waste recycling took place.
-In 1980, more than 14 million tons of garbage was recycled and it developed by almost 2% after 5 years.
-After a decade, 16% of total waste was recycled and this ratio after that increased steadily.
+As the data suggests, 5.6 million tons of rubbish was recovered in the USA in 1960 and just 6.4% was recycled this year.
+Recycling in 1965 slightly declined but increased in 1970 when 6.6% of waste recycling took place out of 8 tons.
+In 1980, more than 14 million tons of garbage were collected and almost 10% was recycled.
+The recycling rate further developed by almost 2% after 5 years.
+After a decade, 16% of total waste was recycled and this ratio after that increased steadily and sharply and so did the waste recovery.

-Almost one-third of the surplus was recycled in 2005 which amounted nearly 80 million tons.
-A through observation indicates that a great percentage of scrap in the US is not recycled.
-For instance, 80 million tons, about 31% waste recycling figure in the US shows that another 160 million tons are not recycled.
-Finally, in 2011, more than one-third rubbish was recycled which accounted for around 87 million tons of waste produced in the USA.
+Almost one-third of the surplus was recycled in 2005 when waste recovery was nearly 80 million tons, about 8 times higher than that of 25 years earlier.
+A thorough observation indicates that a great percentage of scrap in the US is not recycled during this time.
+For instance, out of 80 million tons, only about 32% of waste recycling figure in the US shows that another 50 million tons were not recycled.
+Finally, in 2011, more than one-third of rubbish was recycled which accounted for around 30 million tons of waste produced in the USA while the remaining 60 million tons were not recycled.